urzahmed/property_listing_backend/README.md

 4. All dates should be in ISO format (YYYY-MM-DD)
 5. Advanced search supports multiple filters that can be combined
 6. Search results are paginated with a default of 10 items per page
 7. Results can be sorted by any field using the sort parameter
+8. Redis caching is implemented for all read operations
+9. Cache invalidation is automatic for write operations
+10. The `fromCache` flag in responses indicates if data was served from cache